-Florence Nightingale.
-(1820–1910) Volunteered to nurse soldiers during the Crimean War.
-The pitiful conditions and her statistical analysis helped to revolutionise the service of nursing and the treatment of patients.
+Florence Nightingale (1820–1910) Nightingale volunteered to nurse soldiers during the Crimean War.
+Her statistical analysis of the pitiful conditions she found, and her management of them, helped to revolutionise the service of nursing and the treatment of patients.

-Socrates (469 BC–399 BC) – Socrates showed the power and integrity of independent thought.
-Socrates taught by encouraging people to honestly question their preconceptions.
+Socrates (469 BC–399 BC) Socrates showed the power and integrity of independent thought.
+He taught by encouraging people to honestly question their preconceptions.
 His method of self-enquiry laid the foundations of Western Philosophic thought.

-Buddha (c 563–483BC) – The Buddha was a young prince who gave up the comforts of palace life to seek the meaning of life meditating in the forests.
+Buddha (c 563–483BC) The Buddha was a young prince who gave up the comforts of palace life to seek the meaning of life by meditating in the wilderness.
 After gaining realisation, the Buddha spent the remainder of his life travelling around India teaching a middle path of meditation and inner peace.

-Sri Chinmoy (1931–2007) – An Indian spiritual teacher who combined the best of Eastern and Western cultures.
-Founded the Sri Chinmoy Oneness-Home Peace Run, a world wide run to promote peace and greater understanding.
+Sri Chinmoy (1931–2007) An Indian spiritual teacher who combined the best of Eastern and Western cultures.
+He founded the Sri Chinmoy Oneness-Home Peace Run, a worldwide run to promote peace and greater understanding.

-St Therese Lisieux (1873–1897) – A Carmelite nun, who died aged 24, unknown to the world.
-Yet, after her death her simple writings had a profound effect becoming one of the best selling spiritual writings.
+St Therese de Lisieux (1873–1897) A Carmelite nun, who died aged 24, unknown to the world.
+Yet after her death, her simple writings had a profound effect, becoming one of the best selling spiritual writings.
 Her approach was a simple approach of doing the smallest acts with love.

 Eleanor Roosevelt (1884–1962) Helped draft United Nations declaration of human rights.
 Strived to improve civil rights in the US.
 Inspired many people because of her positivity, compassion and self-giving.

-Edward Jenner (1749–1823) – Led pioneering work on the development of an inoculation against the deadly smallpox.
+Edward Jenner (1749–1823) Led pioneering work on the development of an inoculation against deadly smallpox.
 Opened up the way to more immunisation treatments, arguably saving the lives of millions of people around the world.

-Jesse Owens (1913–1980) – Jesse Owen’s four gold medals at Hitler’s 1936 Olympics in Berlin was one of the great moments of sport, which helped to puncture the Nazi ideology of Aryan supremacy.
-Jesse Owens was a modest hero who remained a great ambassador for the sport.
+Jesse Owens (1913–1980) Jesse Owens’ four gold medals at Hitler’s 1936 Olympics in Berlin was one of the great moments of sport, which helped to puncture the Nazi ideology of Aryan supremacy.
+Jesse Owens was a modest hero who remained a great ambassador for Sport.

-Akbar (1542–1605) – The Great Moghul Emperor who went a long way to uniting India under his rule.
-Though a great warrior Akbar was also known for his love of culture, music and philosophy.
+Akbar (1542–1605) The great Moghul Emperor who went a long way to uniting India under his rule.
+Although a great warrior, Akbar was also known for his love of culture, music and philosophy.
 He introduced enlightened laws on religious tolerance in his kingdom and encouraged representatives of different religions to come to his court.

-Sir Isaac Newton (1642–1727) – One of the greatest scientists of all time.
-Isaac Newton led the foundation of modern physics with his development of theories on gravity and mechanics.
+Sir Isaac Newton (1642–1727) One of the greatest scientists of all time.
+Isaac Newton led the foundation of modern physics with his development of theories of gravity and mechanics.

-Emile Zatopek (1922–2000) – Greatest long distance runner.
-Winning three gold medals at the 1954 Olympics.
-Principled supporter of Czech democracy, being sent to work in mines for his opposition to the Communist government.
+Emil Zatopek (1922–2000) Greatest long-distance runner, winning three gold medals at the 1954 Olympics.
+He was a principled supporter of Czech democracy, being sent to work in mines for his opposition to the Communist government.

-Emily Dickinson - (1830–1886) – One of most popular female poets who wrote unique, uplifting poems which captured the imagination of many people.
+Emily Dickinson (1830–1886) One of the most popular female poets who wrote unique, uplifting poems which captured the imagination of many people.

-Sri Krishna (4th Century BC) Sri Krishna was a great Spiritual Teacher who gave the immortal discourses of the Bhagavad Gita teaching a practical yoga for all.
+Sri Krishna (c.
+3000 BCE) Sri Krishna was a great Spiritual Teacher who gave the immortal discourses in the Bhagavad Gita, teaching a practical yoga for all.

-Pope John Paul II (1920–2005) – Lived through two totalitarian regimes eventually becoming priest and then the first Polish pope.
-Charismatic spiritual leader who retained great faith in moral and spiritual values.
+Pope John Paul II (1920–2005) Lived through two totalitarian regimes, eventually becoming a priest and then the first Polish pope.
+He was a charismatic spiritual leader who retained great faith in moral and spiritual values.

-Marie Curie.
-(1867–1934) Marie Curie is one of the few scientists to win a Nobel Prize for both Chemistry and Physics.
+Marie Curie (1867–1934) Marie Curie is the only person to win a Nobel Prize for both Chemistry and Physics.
 Her discoveries with radiation helped advance medical science.
-Her achievements were even more remarkable at a time when few women had the opportunity to gain education.
+Her achievements were even more remarkable at a time when few women had the opportunity to gain an education.

 Rosa Parks (1913–2005) Rosa Parks became a well respected figurehead of the American civil rights movement.
 Rosa showed what ordinary people can do when they stick fast to their beliefs in testing conditions.

-Tom Paine (1737–1809) An English-American writer and political activist.
-He wrote influential pamphlets arguing for independence for the US, anti-slavery.
+Tom Paine (1737–1809) English-American writer and political activist.
+He wrote influential pamphlets arguing for independence for the US, and the end of slavery.
 He was a key figure of the enlightenment and age of reason, supporting the revolutionary principles of US and France.

-Oprah Winfrey (1954– ) Influential chat show host.
+Oprah Winfrey (1954– ) Influential talk show host.
 Oprah Winfrey has become a role model for African American women.

 Maximilian Kolbe (1894–1941 ) was a Franciscan priest who encouraged devotion to Mary and was committed to praying for those hostile to the Church.
 In 1941, he was arrested for sheltering Jews and sent to Auschwitz.
 He volunteered to take the place of a man condemned to death.

 Pope Francis (1936– ) The first Jesuit pope and the first pope from the Americas, he has sought to reform the Vatican and the Catholic church.
 Pope Francis has stressed the importance of humility, modesty and concern for the poor.
-He is seen as a reforming Pope, trying to bring back the tradition emphasis on the Gospels.
+He is seen as a reforming Pope, trying to bring back the tradition of emphasis on the Gospels.